ricardojmendez/UnitySteerExamples/README.md

 UnitySteer is released under the
 [MIT license](http://opensource.org/licenses/MIT).
 See License.txt.

+# Other third-party components

 Includes [GoKit](https://github.com/prime31/GoKit), which has its own license.
 See [GoKit's repository](https://github.com/prime31/GoKit) for details.

+Includes some textures from Unity’s standard examples.